 When Faber met Ignatius, he was in deep anguish caused by uncertainty, scruples, temptations and indecision about his vocation.
 One day he opened his heart to Ignatius and revealed to him afflictions of his soul.
 Ignatius, from his personal experience, helped Faber to recognize the causes of scruples and structured a plan of prayer, confession and Holy Communion.
 Spiritual conversation with Ignatius nurtured his soul and peace reigned in his heart.
 In Ignatius Faber found a great spiritual director to accompany him in his spiritual journey.
-In 1534, he made spiritual exercise under the direction of Ignatius and was ordained a priest.
+In 1534, he made spiritual exercise under the direction of Ignatius and was ordained a priest.10

 Francis Xavier was from Navarre.
 He was handsome and ambitious young man.
-He had dashing personality.
-He has himself says in his memorial: "May it please the divine goodness to grant that I may remember with gratitude the corporal and spiritual benefits conferred on me [...] such companions as I met in his room, especially Master Francis Xavier."
-He kept distance from Ignatius initially.
+He had dashing personality.11 Faber himself says in his memorial: "May it please the divine goodness to grant that I may remember with gratitude the corporal and spiritual benefits conferred on me [...] such companions as I met in his room, especially Master Francis Xavier."12 He kept distance from Ignatius initially.
 He resisted at first Ignatius' initiatives to examine his life and motivations.
 Xavier was the toughest material to work with.
 Ignatius, however, with patience and by his kindness made inroads and broke through initial reservations.
 Xavier, once touched, was inspired by the ideals of Ignatius.
 Friendship with Xavier developed very slowly.
-Xavier had finished his Arts studies in 1530 and was teaching in a college Dormans- Beauvais and hence he was the last one among the first seven companions to do the Spiritual exercises in September 1534, that is, after the yows at Montmarte.
-He was handsome and ambitious young man.
-He had dashing personality.
-He had spiritual exercises in September 1534, that is, after the yows at Montmarte.
+Xavier had finished his Arts studies in 1530 and was teaching in a college Dormans- Beauvais and hence he was the last one among the first seven companions to do the Spiritual exercises in September 1534, that is, after the vows at Montmarte.13

-&lt;sup>9 This English edition translates various writings of Faber.
+9 This English edition translates various writings of Faber.
 FABRO, P., Memorial, (The spiritual writings of Pierre Favre, Edmond C. Murphy, tr.), The Institute of Jesuit Sources, Saint Louis 1996.
 61-65, FABRO, Mem [3-7] also in BANGERT, W., To the other towns: A life of Blessed Peter Faber, first companion of St. Ignatius, Ignatius Press, San Francisco 2002.

-&lt;sup>10FABRO, Mem [8-9].
+10FABRO, Mem [8-9].
 Paraphrased from the English edition mentioned in footnote 9 above.

-&lt;sup>11BANGERT, W., A History of the Society of Jesus, 15 and also in SCHURHAMMER, G., Francisco Javier I.
+11BANGERT, W., A History of the Society of Jesus, 15 and also in SCHURHAMMER, G., Francisco Javier I.

-&lt;sup>12FABRO, P., Memorial, (The spiritual writings of Pierre Favre), 64, FABRO, Mem [7].
+12FABRO, P., Memorial, (The spiritual writings of Pierre Favre), 64, FABRO, Mem [7].

-&lt;sup>13OSUNA, J., Friends in the Lord, (King N., tr.), The Way Series 3, London 1974, 48; also reference to Xavier is in RODRIGUES, S., The Recollections of Simao Rodrigues on the Origin and Progress of the Society of Jesus in A Brief and Exact Account, (Conwell, J. F. tr.), The Institute of Jesuit Sources, Saint Louis 2004, 5-6 [5].
+13OSUNA, J., Friends in the Lord, (King N., tr.), The Way Series 3, London 1974, 48; also reference to Xavier is in RODRIGUES, S., The Recollections of Simao Rodrigues on the Origin and Progress of the Society of Jesus in A Brief and Exact Account, (Conwell, J. F. tr.), The Institute of Jesuit Sources, Saint Louis 2004, 5-6 [5].